rsms/ec2-webapp/README.md

 This template enables a very smooth, simple and scalable workflow

 - When developing locally, the single command `bin/myapp-httpd.mv` runs your web server and takes care of serving static files
-- When deploying changes (after a git push), `myapp-update master restart` deploys changes and restarts services on your server
+- When deploying changes (after a git push), `myapp-update restart` deploys changes and restarts services on your server
-- Rolling back the server to an earlier version is a simple as `myapp-update v0.1.2 restart`
+- Rolling back the server to an earlier version is a simple as `myapp-update restart v0.1.2`

 Let's get started!
 Head over to [INSTALL.md](https://github.com/rsms/ec2-webapp/blob/master/INSTALL.md#readme)